Things to do in Santorini

 Take a private tour with Vista Yachting

 The cliffs aren’t the only vantage point from which to admire the island’s beauty.
-You could also reserve a tour on a private catamaran or yacht with Vista Yachting to enjoy another perspective on the coastline.
-Striking red and white volcanic cliffs provide a dramatic backdrop to Santorini’s beaches, and you can explore them at Red Beach and White Beach during a cruise tour.
+Reserve a tour on a private catamaran or yacht with Vista Yachting to enjoy another perspective on the coastline.
+“Unique to Santorini’s beaches are the striking red and white volcanic cliffs that provide a dramatic backdrop,” Sakavaras says.
+“Don’t miss the opportunity to explore these cliffs, especially at Red Beach and White Beach during a cruise tour.”
 You could begin your boat tour around midday and spend the afternoon snorkeling in hidden coves or soaking in volcanic hot springs.
 Then lie back on the boat with a glass of local white wine (like assyrtiko) to take in the gorgeous sunset views.

 Vista Yachting: 25th Martiou, Fira Town, Santorini, Greece; 011-30-22-8602-4422